This Boujad Pouffe is made from a recycled rug which gives it a wonderful second life as a pouffe.

 Create a comfortable stop to relax with our woven cotton pouffe, each pouffe is unique due to its handwoven property.
 It can be used as either an occasional chair or footrest, this compact pouffe makes a decorative and textual addition to any room.

-An earthy red rug with cream and grey diamond and geometric pattern turned into a square pouffe.
+A burgundy coloured rug with a subtle geometric pattern turned into a square pouffe.

 All of our pouffes come unstuffed, they can be filled through the zip opening with a range of materials, from polystyrene balls, plastic bags, old clothing & fabrics.
 It is an eco-friendly way to use up recyclable materials from around your home.

 For a soft and light beanbag-style finish use polystyrene balls, foam chips, newspapers, or plastic bags.
 For a firm finish use heavier materials like cotton, felt, or wool fibers; old bedding and towels work well.
 Alternatively, a local furniture upholsterer should also be able to sell you some suitable stuffing.

 The Boujad (sometimes written ‘Boujaad’) area of Morocco is a wide area of the Central Plains;

 Rugs that are made by Berber tribes in this region are either flat-woven (kilim) or have a pile.

 These rugs are woven with a tighter knot than other styles of Berber Rug which means that less wool is used, but the geometric designs are clearer.

 The colours are usually warm red, pink, and orange from natural dyes made of flowers, berries, and henna.

 Designs featuring in traditional Boujad Rugs are geometric shapes and lozenges surrounded by decorative borders, checked patterns, and large blocks of colour.